cimocimocimo/cimo-wordpress-server/README.md

    $ composer create-project roots/bedrock .

 3. Create a new GitHub repo.
 Run commands inside the site directory.
+Also ensure Your github ssh key is added to your environment (optional).

    $ git init .
+   $ ssh-add ~/.ssh/[github-key-name]
    $ hub create

    The remotes this command creates do not work with my ssh config.
 Remove the